 - Jalapeño Cheddar: When the pretzels are still wet from the baking soda bath, sprinkle with coarse salt as if you were making plain salted pretzels.
-Arrange 2-3 thin slices of jalapeño on top.
-Bake for 15 minutes.
+Just like when you make regular jalapeño cheddar pretzels, arrange 2-3 thin slices of jalapeño on top and bake for 15 minutes.
 Remove from the oven, sprinkle with cheddar cheese, then return the oven to finish baking.

 Detailed instructions for these toppings are available in the recipe notes below.
 I bet you could have fun with even more toppings such as everything bagels seasoning instead of coarse salt.
 Heavily sprinkle on the pretzels while they’re still wet from the baking soda bath before baking.

 The knot shape yields a doughier pretzel than the traditional soft pretzel shape, so they require longer in the oven.
 And because they have more interior, pretzel knots are perfect for dipping and soaking up sauce.
 Serve with: